Health politics

 Elizabeth Warren and Bernie Sanders campaigning for extended US Medicare coverage in 2017.

 Health politics or politics of health is an interdisciplinary field of study concerned with the analysis of social and political power over the health status of individuals.

-Health politics, incorporating broad perspectives from medical sociology to international relations, is interested not only in the understanding of politics as government or governance, but also politics as civil society and as a process of power contestation.
+Health politics, incorporating broad perspectives from medical sociology to international relations, is interested not only in the understanding of politics as government or governance, but also in politics as civil society and as a process of power contestation.
 It views this wider understanding of politics to take place throughout levels of society — from the individual to the global level.
 As such, the politics of health is not constrained to a particular area of society, such as state government, but rather is a dynamic, ongoing social process that takes place ubiquitously throughout our levels of society.

 Overview

-A memorial to the Great Famine (Ireland), a famine event in Ireland that faced elongated suffering from the UK's domestic policy failures at the time under the Prime Ministers Sir Robert Peel and Lord John Russell.
+A memorial to the Great Famine (Ireland), a famine event in Ireland that faced prolonged suffering from the UK's domestic policy failures at the time under the Prime Ministers Sir Robert Peel and Lord John Russell.

 Health politics is a joint discipline between public health and politics.
 Like many other interdisciplinary fields such as sociology, phenomenology or public policy, health politics incorporates approaches and methodologies of other related fields of study such as intersectionality.
 It examines the political nature of health and healthcare within the wider public health and medical contexts.

 An early publication in the discipline of health politics was a 1977 article by P.J.
 Schmidt titled "National Blood Policy, 1977: a study in the politics of health" which focused on policy in the United States.
-Through his work in biopolitics, French philosopher Michel Foucault also offered insight into health politics through his 1979 essay "The politics of health in the eighteenth century" (English translation by Lynch, 2014).
+Through his work in biopolitics, French philosopher Michel Foucault also offered insights into health politics through his 1979 essay "The politics of health in the eighteenth century" (English translation by Lynch, 2014).